MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SVCB RRs are extensible by a list of SvcParams, which are pairs consisting of a SvcParamKey and a SvcParamValue.
 Each SvcParamKey has a presentation name and a registered number.
 Values are in a format specific to the SvcParamKey.
-Their definition must specify both their presentation format (used in zone files) and wire encoding
+Each SvcParam has a specified presentation format (used in zone files) and wire encoding
 (e.g., domain names, binary data, or numeric values).
-The initial SvcParamKeys and formats are defined in {{keys}}.
+The initial SvcParamKeys and their formats are defined in {{keys}}.

 ## Zone file presentation format {#presentation}